-When you start recording a Macro with the Macro recorder, the Dialog Box appears and has a space for a Shortcut Key to be assigned to the Macro so it can be run quickly with the keyboard shortcut.
+When you start recording a macro with the Macro Recorder, the Dialog Box appears, complete with a section or space for a Shortcut Key for the Macro.

 See my example below.
 I have assigned the keyboard shortcut Ctrl+Shift+T to my Macro called Macro1.